janzeteachesit/interphase1-8ballpool/README.md

-# Aqua Plane from Interpahse1
+# 8 Ball Pool from Interpahse1

 ## STEPS TO SETUP INTERPASE1 GAMES FOR EDITING (AQUAPLANE EXAMPLE)